jameshume/jehtech/src/html/phabricator.md

 Both `beforePHIDs` and `afterPHIDs` can be an empty or not.
 The combination gives the snapshot of the workboard column at the time of the move.

+One might wonder why there is only `boardPHID` and to a "to" and "from" board PHID if a ticket moves board.
+The reason is is that this is a different event.
+This would generate a `core:edge` transaction, where the ticket, from whatever column it is in the source board, moves to the backlog of the other board.

+**Warnign about which board the column PHID is on**:
+You have to watch out for board changes.
+The `columnPHID` and `fromColumnPHIDs` can be on another board.
+The `boardPHID` field can refer to a *different project* when this is the case and to get the column name the other board's columns must be looked up.
+I don't quite understand why this is.
+It would seem the ticket might have been moved to this board but the references remain to the old board - the column names appear to be the same in these cases.

 **Example ticket just created**